Balance-Based Cryptography: Physically Computing Any Boolean Function: Introduction

 \section{Introduction}

-Secure multi-party computation (MPC) is one of the most actively studied areas in cryptography, which investigates how multiple parties can compare their private information without revealing it.
+Secure multi-party computation (MPC) is one of the most actively studied areas in cryptography.
+It investigates how multiple parties can compare their private information without revealing it.

-One of the most classical problems in MPC involves the following setting.
+One of the best-known classical examples of MPC involves the following problem.
 Alice and Bob want to know whether they both like each other.
-However, no one wants to confess first due to fear of embarrassment if getting rejected.
-They need a protocol that only distinguishes the two cases where they both like each other and otherwise, without leaking any other information.
+However, no one wants to confess first due to fear of embarrassment of getting rejected.
+They need a protocol that only distinguishes the two cases where they both like each other and otherwise without leaking any other information.
 Theoretically, this setting is equivalent to computing a logical AND function of two input bits, one from each player.

 Besides the AND function, other widely studied Boolean functions include a logical XOR function, a \textit{majority function} (deciding whether there are more 1s than 0s in the inputs), and an \textit{equality function} (deciding whether all inputs are equal).